vojta478/slider/README.md

 # slider
 This is a simple web slider.
 It is customizable, but you have to edit files manually.

-Slides are not working out of the box, your have to edit them.
+Slides are not working out of the box, you have to edit them.

 (PHP installer is coming soon)